 Listen to our podcast and meet the innovators of days gone by whose ingenuity is still helping us reduce our carbon footprint by making the places in our care more sustainable.
 We've also got lots of tips you can try at home to save water and live a more sustainable lifestyle.

-We aim to produce 50 per cent of the energy we use from renewable sources by 2021, and hydropower is helping us to achieve this.
+Following 20 per cent energy savings we aim to generate the equivalent of 50 per cent of our remaining 2008 energy use from renewable sources by 2022, and hydropower is helping us to achieve this.

 - Hydropower already generates a total of 299,382 kilowatt hours for 10 of the places in our care.

 - A further 10 National Trust places sell the energy generated by their hydropower systems to the National Grid, bringing the total up to 4,132,823 kilowatt hours of energy produced.

 - The money raised helps us continue vital conservation work and look after these special landscapes for future generations.

 The podcast was made possible thanks to the support of BMW i, the brand behind the state-of-the-art BMW i3.
 Our partnership with BMW i allowed us to expand our network of electric vehicle charging points and by investing in groundbreaking projects at National Trust places, the partnership brought us closer to our renewable energy ambitions.